 As part of the Virginia-class' third, or Block III, contract, the Navy redesigned approximately 20 percent of the ship to reduce their acquisition costs.
 Most of the changes are found in the bow where the traditional, air-backed sonar sphere has been replaced with a water-backed Large Aperture Bow (LAB) array which reduces acquisition and life-cycle costs while providing enhanced passive detection capabilities.
 The new bow also replaces the 12 individual Vertical Launch System (VLS) tubes with two large diameter 87-inch Virginia Payload Tubes (VPTs), each capable of launching six Tomahawk cruise missiles.
 The VPTs simplify construction, reduce acquisition costs, and provide for more payload flexibility than the smaller VLS tubes due to their added volume.
 The design changes were successfully proven out during North Dakota's Builder Sea Trials in August 2014.
 Block III hulls include the eight ships procured from Fiscal Years 2008 through and 2013 (SSN hulls 784 - 791.)

-Block IV submarines, which are comprised of the 10 submarines scheduled to be authorized in Fiscal Years 2014 - 2018 (SSN hulls 792 - 801), incorporate design changes focused on Reduced Total Ownership Cost (RTOC).
+Block IV (Fiscal Years 2014 - 2018) submarines, which are comprised of the 10 submarines (SSN hulls 792 - 801), incorporate design changes focused on reduced total ownership cost (RTOC).
 By making these smaller-scale design changes to increase the component-level lifecycle of the submarine, the Navy will increase the periodicity between depot maintenance availabilities and increase the number of deployments.
 Blocks I-III Virginias will undergo four depot maintenance availabilities and conduct 14 deployments.
 Block IV RTOC efforts reduced the planned availabilities by one to three and increased deployments by one to 15.
 The Navy refers to this as 3:15.

-The next major change will be incorporation of the VIRGINIA Payload Module (VPM) planned for the second (FY 19-2) Block V submarine.
-VPM, currently in the early concept development phase, will insert four additional payload tubes - each capable of carrying seven Tomahawk cruise missiles - into the Virginia class design.
+The next major change will be incorporation of the Virginia Payload Module (VPM) planned for the second (FY 19-2) Block V submarine.
+VPM, currently in the early concept development phase, will add four additional payload tubes - each capable of carrying seven Tomahawk cruise missiles - into the Virginia class design.
 The VPM tubes will be very similar to the VPTs utilized on Block III and forward ships.
 By using these tubes in the VPM, the Navy leverages mission proven components for the new module, thereby minimizing design and cost risk.